Tangential homoclinic points for Lozi maps: Introduction

 Secondly, very recent results of Misiurewicz and \v{S}timac in \cite{misiurewicz2024zero} expand those of Yildiz and show that $h_{top}(L_{a,b})=0$ in a large region of parameters that is contained in the complement of $\mathcal{H}$.
-Thirdly, Burns and Weiss proved in \cite{burns1995geometric} that a dif\mbox{}feomorphism possessing a transversal homoclinic point has positive topological entropy.
-This result suggests that in the case of Lozi maps, the zero entropy locus should also be contained in the complement of $\mathcal{H}$.
+Thirdly, Burns and Weiss proved in \cite{burns1995geometric} that a dif\mbox{}feomorphism possessing a transverse homoclinic point has positive topological entropy.

+Here, it is important to mention that in a private correspondence, Y.\ Ishii and D.\ Sands brought to the author's attention the existence of parameter pairs for which the Lozi map exhibits transverse homoclinic points for period 6 saddle points.
+Even though these findings indicate that the zero entropy locus of $L_{a,b}$ is a proper subset of the complement of $\mathcal{H}$, the study of the dynamical behavior near $\partial\mathcal{H}$ will be of relevance in determining the exact zero entropy locus of the Lozi family.

-Finally, the last result cited also demonstrates another incentive to study $\partial\mathcal{H}$: namely, homoclinic points have so far been an object of research mainly in the context of di\-f\mbox{}fe\-o\-mor\-phisms, that is, one required some degree of dif\mbox{}ferentiability.
+Finally, the aforementioned result of Burns and Weiss also demonstrates another incentive to study $\partial\mathcal{H}$: namely, homoclinic points have so far been an object of research mainly in the context of di\-f\mbox{}fe\-o\-mor\-phisms, that is, one required some degree of dif\mbox{}ferentiability.
 This work thus presents a step towards a comparable theory for homeomorphisms of the plane.

 This paper is organized as follows: in Section \ref{sec:prelim}, we review the preliminary notions on Lozi maps and give an overview of the notation.
 The following Section \ref{sec:tan_hom_pts} is divided into three parts.
 In Subsection \ref{subsec:stable_struct}, we describe the zigzag structure that the stable manifold $W_X^s$ forms in the third quadrant of the plane.
-Subsection \ref{subsec:border_hom_pts} is dedicated to tangential homoclinic points, and we prove the main theorem in this subsection.
-Lastly, in Subsection \ref{subsec:examples_bd_curves}, we describe the curves that form the boundary of existence of homoclinic points for $X$ and explicitly state the equations for some of them.
+Subsection \ref{subsec:border_hom_pts} is dedicated to tangential homoclinic points.
+The proof of the main theorem is concluded in Subsection \ref{subsec:hom_intersec_segment}, where we consider homoclinic intersections along segments.
+Lastly, in Section \ref{sec:examples_bd_curves}, we describe the curves that form the boundary of existence of homoclinic points for $X$ and explicitly state the equations for some of them in Appendix \ref{appendix:curves_Cn_equations}.